 Is It Okay To Pause Therapy?
 Understanding The Risks And Benefits

 Attending therapy sessions regularly can be an important part of improving and maintaining your mental health.
-Sometimes life gets in the way, though, and you may find that you need to step away for a short time.
+Sometimes, everyday life or real-life situations life get in the way, though, and you may find that you need to step away for a short time.
 You might also feel the need for a break from the emotionally taxing work of counseling if it is especially taxing emotionally.
 Is it alright to pause therapy in these situations?
 And how can you minimize the impact on your progress in treatment?

 Is it okay to pause therapy?

-When you plan ahead and handle it carefully, a pause in therapy doesn’t necessarily have to negatively affect your course of treatment.
-Some may even benefit from taking time to reflect on what they’ve learned so far and how they want to move forward.
+When you plan ahead and handle it carefully, a pause in therapy or mental health care doesn’t necessarily have to negatively affect your course of treatment.
+Some may even benefit from taking time to reflect and gain perspective on what they’ve learned so far and how they want to move forward, which may improve their overall well-being.
 If you decide you want to pause, it may be helpful to give your therapist ample notice, and you may want to discuss how you can continue to work on your mental health while you’re away.
-With the right preparations, taking a break from therapy doesn’t have to derail your treatment.
+With the right preparations, taking a break from therapy doesn’t have to derail your treatment or stall your personal growth.

 Why pause therapy?